 - Lying or hedging on the truth

 - Mistreating other employees or having difficulty working with others

 - Resisting direction and supervision

 - Using illegal drugs prior to work, on the job, or after work

-Shrinkage, including shoplifting, employee or supplier fraud, and administrative error, cost the global retail industry more than $128 billion dollars in 2013, with $42 billion lost in the U.S. alone, according to the Global Retail Theft Barometer study.
-The National Restaurant Association calculates that 7% of restaurant sales are lost through employee theft.
+Inventory shrinkage—including shoplifting, employee or supplier fraud, and administrative error—cost the global retail industry more than $128 billion dollars in 2013, with $42 billion lost in the U.S. alone, according to the Global Retail Theft Barometer study.
+The National Restaurant Association calculates that 7% of restaurant sales are lost to employee theft.

 The ability to predict how a candidate will handle integrity-related issues gives companies a powerful advantage in the selection process—because avoiding a bad hire is just as important as making a good one.

 Learn how to identify potential problems before you hire by understanding the 7 Dimensions of Integrity.